 Week 2 Challenge: Make New Friends But Keep the Old

 This week’s challenge is to make a new friend and the prize is The Best of Collection.
-It’s the ultimate best of collection (ooh la la!) as determined by YOU, the subscribers & PbP community.
-To be eligible for the prize, share your card and/or note, tag both Christina & me on IG @creativemercantile & @prettybypostluv along with week 2 challenge & the #sendcardsspreadlove hashtag by April 18th at 11:59 pm EST. (All winners will be announced 5/4 via newsletter & on IG.)
+It’s the ultimate best of collection (ooh la la!) as determined by YOU, the subscribers and PbP community.
+To be eligible for the prize, share your card and/or note, tag both Christina and I on IG (@creativemercantile and @prettybypost) along with the week 2 challenge and #sendcardsspreadlove hashtag by April 18th at 11:59 pm EST. All winners will be announced May 4th via newsletter and on IG.

-When I started Pretty by Post, Josh was one of the first designers I reached out to and not only did he create the freebie e-card for my newsletter opt-in, but he also designed a custom card for PbP subscribers only (you can purchase it as part of a single collection).
-I continue to be inspired and in awe of both him & his wife Jenny and of their generosity and kindness.
+When I started Pretty by Post®, Josh was one of the first designers I reached out to and not only did he create the freebie e-card for my newsletter opt-in, but he also designed a custom card for PbP subscribers only (you can purchase it as part of a single collection.)
+I continue to be inspired and in awe of both him and his wife Jenny, and of their generosity and kindness.
 You can read an interview I did with them last fall here.

-Today, he’s sharing how writing & leaving letters for strangers to discover helped him overcome depression & he shares two of his letters.
+Today, he’s sharing how writing and leaving letters for strangers to discover helped him overcome depression, and he shares two of his letters with us.
 As part of the Week 2 challenge, we encourage you to leave a letter for someone to find.